lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 The key feature of Vim is that it works with modes and commands.
 There are 4 modes: visualization, insertion, ..., command.

+I suspend the switching to Neovim, for when I have time or when I really need it.

 ### Tmux
 Let's go with Tmux.
 Tmux is a terminal multiplexer, i.e. a tool that helps you handle multiple terminals.